-As final touches for the lava element, add a flowing red lava that seeps through the cracks of the spikes, grounding it better.
+As final touches for the lava element, add some flowing red lava that seeps through the cracks of the spikes, grounding it better.

 Now, add lights to the castle.
-We can do this by Duplicating (Command/Ctrl + J) our Window Detail element and flattening it.
+We can do this by Duplicating (Command/Control-J) our Window Detail element and flattening it.

-Then, we adjust the color and brightening it with Curves using the settings as shown.
+Then, we adjust the color and brighten it with Curves using the settings as shown.
 You can also brighten it more afterwards using another Curves or Brightness/Contrast Adjustment.

-The duplicate it twice and put the other one on top of each other using a Clipping Mask.
+Then duplicate it twice and put one on top of the other using a Clipping Mask.

-Select the top layer and Command/Ctrl + Alt + G to use the lower layer as the Clipping Mask.
-We would preserve the bottom layer and adjust the colors of the top layer and every succeeding layer on top of it.
-Create a Layer Mask for the Bottom layer in the stack and Fill it with Black to hide all the color-edited windows.
+Select the top layer and Command/Control-Alt-G to use the lower layer as the Clipping Mask.
+We'll preserve the bottom layer and adjust the colors of the top layer and every succeeding layer on top of it.
+Create a Layer Mask for the bottom layer in the stack and Fill it with Black to hide all the color-edited windows.

 Now paint over the Mask of the windows to simulate light.
 You don't have to paint all the windows and the whole window itself.
 Keep a few windows dark.

 Once you're done, your painted windows should look almost like this.